biryb/FIpy/README.md

-# FIpy
+# DIpy
-FIpy is a command line tool for a processing and merging workflow for `mzML` files and can be used for untargeted mass spectrometry analysis of metabolites, lipids, and peptides.
+DIpy is a command line tool for a processing and merging workflow for `mzML` files and can be used for untargeted mass spectrometry analysis of metabolites, lipids, and peptides.

-# What does FIpy do to my data?
+# What does DIpy do to my data?

 1. It reads in the files and determines the highest intensity scans<br>
 2. Within each file, it flattens the time dimension by merging m/z values from consecutive scans and summing up corresponding intensities<br>